MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **Will I be able to rotate Surface Hub on the new experience?**

-- Smart Rotation is only possible on 50-inch Surface Hub 3 hardware (new Surface Hub 3 devices, or Surface Hub 2S devices upgraded with a Surface Hub 3 Compute Cartridge compute cartridge).
+- Smart Rotation is only possible on 50-inch Surface Hub 3 hardware (new Surface Hub 3 devices, or Surface Hub 2S devices upgraded with a Surface Hub 3 Compute Cartridge).

 **Will I be able to rotate Surface Hub 3 85"?**